Stephen Batchelor (author)

-Stephen Batchelor (born 7 April 1953) is a Scottish Buddhist author and teacher, writing books and articles on Buddhist topics and leading meditation retreats throughout the world.
+Stephen Batchelor (born 7 April 1953) is a Scottish Buddhist author and teacher, known for his writings on Buddhist subjects and his leadership of meditation retreats worldwide.
 He is a noted proponent of agnostic or secular Buddhism.

-Biography
+Early life and early education

-Batchelor was born in Dundee, Scotland in 1953.
-When he was three, his family relocated briefly to Toronto, Ontario, Canada, where his parents separated.
-He returned with his mother Phyllis (b.
+Batchelor was born in Dundee, Scotland, in 1953.
+When he was three years old, his family relocated briefly to Toronto, Ontario, Canada, where his parents separated.
+He relocated with his mother Phyllis (b.
 1913) to England, where he was raised in a humanist environment with his younger brother David in Watford, Hertfordshire.
+Batchelor attended Watford Grammar School for Boys, leaving in February 1972.

+Buddhism studies and career

-After completing his secondary education at Watford Grammar School, in February 1972, at the age of eighteen, he embarked on an overland journey which eventually led him to India.
+At the age of eighteen, he embarked on an overland journey which eventually led him to India.
 He settled in Dharamsala, the capital-in-exile of the Dalai Lama, and studied with Geshé Ngawang Dhargyey at the Library of Tibetan Works and Archives.
 He was ordained as a novice monk in the Gelug tradition in 1974.
 A few months after ordination, he sat a ten-day Vipassana meditation retreat with the Indian teacher S.N.
 Goenka, which proved a lasting influence on his practice, and aroused his curiosity about other traditions of Buddhism.

-He left India in 1975 in order to study Tibetan Buddhist philosophy and doctrine under the guidance of Geshe Rabten, first at the Tibet Institute Rikon then in Le Mont-Pèlerin (both in Switzerland), where he helped Geshé Rabten to establish the Tharpa Choeling (now Rabten Choeling).
-The next year he received full ordination as a monk.
-In 1979 he moved to Germany as a translator for Geshé Thubten Ngawang at the Tibetisches Institut, Hamburg.
+He left India in 1975 to study Tibetan Buddhist philosophy and doctrine under the guidance of Geshe Rabten.
+He initially studied at the Tibet Institute Rikon and later in Le Mont-Pèlerin, both located in Switzerland.
+During this time, he also assisted Geshé Rabten in establishing the Tharpa Choeling, which is now known as Rabten Choeling.
+The following year, he received full ordination as a monk.
+In 1979, he moved to Germany to work as a translator for Geshé Thubten Ngawang at the Tibetisches Institut in Hamburg.